cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-BioMetaDB.md

 `dbdm SUMMARIZE`
 ------

 Viewing a BioMetaDB project requires, at the very minimum, a valid **BioMetaDB** project.
 Aside from that, users are able to provide additional flags as needed.
-Let's peek at the sections of `dbdm`'s help statement that relates to `SUMMARIZE`:
+Let's peek at the `dbdm`'s help statement that relates to `SUMMARIZE`:

 <pre><code>...
 SUMMARIZE: Summarize project and query data.
 Write records or metadata to file